jmartinc28/FC_SSL_PerfTester/README.md

 ## How it works
 The container uses the forticlientsslvpn_cli linux binary to manage ppp interface, all of the container traffic is routed through the VPN.

-IPerf is installed on the container so you can generate traffic, the Launch scrip will execute IPerf client on the Container and IPerf Server on the Host.
+The perftest_launch.sh script will execute iperf Server on the Host and the container which opens the SSL VPN then run an iperf client on the same port as the iperf server for this thread.

 ## Automation Scripts
 perftest_launch.sh will launch one or multiple instances for the docker container and the iperf server on different ports, screen is used to background the commands, you can check launched process with screen, example